How to play a solo RPG with an AI Game Master.

 What is the best free way to play a solo RPG with AI?

 Look for a free tier that includes persistent memory, the part that makes a solo campaign hold together.
-Auferet is free to start with the full memory system and 10 actions a day; unlimited actions begin at $10/mo.
+Auferet is free to start with the full memory system and 10 free credits to claim every day; unlimited actions begin at $10/mo.

 How do I keep a solo AI RPG consistent over a long story?